Granny Cake

 - Preheat oven to 350 degrees.
 Lightly grease or spray a 9 x 13 baking dish.

-- In a mixing bowl, whisk together the flour, salt and baking powder.
+- In a mixing bowl, whisk together the flour, salt and baking soda.

 - Add the granulated sugar, eggs and crushed pineapple and mix to combine.
 Spread the batter evenly in the baking dish.